Kirsty McKendrick

 -

-With six years experience in clinical trial management at the Sheffield CTRU, I have worked collaboratively with the Universities of Leeds and York, primary and secondary schools, and NHS Trusts nationally to deliver multicentre randomised controlled trials.
-I am currently the Trial Manager for the HELP Fertility trial.
+With 10 years experience in clinical trial management at the Clinical Trials Research Unit (CTRU), I have worked collaboratively with Universities and NHS Trusts nationally to deliver multicentre randomised controlled trials.
+I am currently the Trial Manager for the TRICEPS trial.

-I joined the University of Sheffield in 2009 (Management School) following a ten-year career in pharmaceuticals with GlaxoSmithKine, at the interface of Research & Development and international production of Active Pharmaceutical Ingredients (API).
+I joined the University of Sheffield in 2009 following a 10-year career in pharmaceuticals with GlaxoSmithKine, at the interface of Research & Development and international production of Active Pharmaceutical Ingredients (API).

 - Research interests